Alone/Together

-Alone/Together is a 2019 Filipino romantic drama film written and directed by Antoinette Jadaone, starring Liza Soberano and Enrique Gil.
-It follows the love story of Christine (Soberano) and Raf (Gil), who cross paths again five years after they broke up.
-The film was released by Star Cinema on February 13, 2019.
+Alone/Together is a 2019 Filipino romantic drama film written and directed by Antoinette Jadaone.
+Starring Liza Soberano and Enrique Gil, it follows the love story of Christine and Raf, who cross paths again five years after they broke up.

+A co-production of Black Sheep Productions and Project 8 Projects and distributed by Star Cinema, the film was theatrically released on February 13, 2019.

 Plot

-The film begins with Christine "Tin" Lazaro (Liza Soberano), a University of the Philippines Art Studies major and a part-time museum guide, touring high school students in The National Museum of the Philippines.
-During one of her tours, she meets Rafael "Raf" Toledo (Enrique Gil), a University of Santo Tomas - Biology student, and an avid fan of The Eraserheads.
-They first find themselves in a little clash debating the comparison of the museum's famous painting, and Raf's favorite song Spoliarium.
-First at odds, they soon begin dating and eventually enter into a romantic relationship.
+While touring students at the National Museum of the Philippines, Christine "Tin" Lazaro, an Art Studies major at University of the Philippines and volunteer tour guide, meets Rafael "Raf" Toledo, a University of Santo Tomas - Preparatory Medicine student and an avid fan of the Eraserheads.
+They find themselves debating the comparison between the museum's famous painting, Juan Luna's Spoliarium, which Raf's favorite song is named after.
+They soon begin dating and eventually become a couple.
 Raf dreams of becoming a doctor while Tin aspires to be a museum director.
-She also dreams to visit The MET (Metropolitan Museum of Art) and other museums in New York.
-But their relationship falls apart when Tin is accused of allowing her boss to steal from the company.
-She was saved by Gregory "Greg" Fausto (Luis Alandy), a coworker who likes her and believes that she is innocent.
-Owing to the extremely stressful situation, she breaks up with Raf when, much to her chagrin, Raf is not able to graduate again, and is still stuck at preparatory medicine school.
-Raf initially proposes to Tin, to avoid losing her, but Tin refuses the proposal, and break up with Raf.
+She also dreams of visiting the Metropolitan Museum of Art and other museums in New York.
+But their relationship falls apart when Tin is involved in a money scandal at her work.
+She is saved by Gregory "Greg" Fausto, a coworker who likes her.
+She breaks up with Raf when he is not able to graduate again.
+Raf initially proposes to Tin, to avoid losing her, but Tin refuses and breaks up with Raf.

-Five years later, Tin is now in a relationship with Greg.
-She accompanies her boyfriend at the PICC for an awarding ceremony.
-There, she also sees Raf who is now a doctor, also receiving an award.
-Raf sees Tin and meets her at the hallway of the complex, asking her if they can see each other sometime.
-When the two meet again at the "their place", Tin finally tells him about what happened five years before.
-Their time is interrupted when Raf receives a call from the hospital, needing his immediate presence.
-Tin accompanies him, and sees Raf working diligently and passionately at the hospital.
-While there, Raf introduces Tin to Aly (Jasmine Curtis-Smith), a fellow doctor and his current girlfriend.
+Five years later, Tin, who is now in a relationship with Greg, accompanies him at an awarding ceremony.
+There, she also sees Raf, now a doctor and also an award recipient.
+Raf waited for Tin in the hallway after she came from the bathroom, hoping to start a conversation and eventually asking her if they can see each other sometime.
+When the two meet again at their common dating spot, they catch up, and eventually, Tin finally tells him about what happened five years before.
+Their conversation is cut short when Raf is called to the hospital for an emergency.
+Tin accompanies him and sees how Raf's working has changed, diligently and passionately, in his chosen profession.
+After attending to his patient, Raf walks in and introduces Tin to Aly, a fellow doctor and his current girlfriend, mildly surprising the former.